qubic/integration/Partners/tx-based-use-case.md

 }
 ```

-when you ask the RPC server for `approved-transactions` you may receive a `400 Bad Request`.
+When requesting the RPC server for `approved-transactions` you might receive a `400 Bad Request`.

-sample `Bad Request` response:
+`Bad Request` example response:
 ```json
 {
     "code": 11,